jose-navarro/workflowmaker/paper/paper.md

 ---
-title: 'WorkflowMaker, a visual workflow software tool for the easy integration of self-developed applications'
+title: 'WorkflowMaker, a visual workflow software tool for the easy integration of self-developed console applications'
 tags:
   - Cross-platform application
   - Visual tools